-Glen Tyler (Elvis Presley) a down on his luck youth is sent to councilor Irene Sperry (Hope Lange) to begin battling his personal demons while under her tutelage a flair for writing emerges.
-Can She guide him down the right path or will her interference lead to his demise?Written by
+Glen Tyler (Elvis Presley), a down on his luck young man, is sent to counselor Irene Sperry (Hope Lange) to begin battling his personal demons.
+While under her tutelage a flair for writing emerges.
+Can she guide him down the right path or will her interference lead to his demise?Written by

 11 of 13 people found this review helpful.